>5 k

 Innovation is the basis for our personal and corporate growth.
 An important contribution to maintaining high levels of safety comes from new, increasingly digital-intensive technologies and the latest generation of equipment that increase the safety level of operators, such as:

 In terms of product safety, we are committed to managing risks associated with chemicals in purchase and sale, in line with European and non-European regulatory developments.
-To this end, we have also developed a tool for managing documentation and hazard characteristics and making Safety Data Sheets available to all stakeholders, in addition to launching a system to assess the ability to generate circular value in products and services through the value chains of chemical and petrochemical products.
+To this end, we have also created a tool for managing documentation and hazard characteristics and making Safety Data Sheets available to all stakeholders, in addition to launching a system to assess the ability to generate circular value in products and services through the value chains of chemical and petrochemical products.
+In 2025, we developed and launched a chemical safety risk assessment application (SACheR), which is based on an Eni methodology in line with Directive 98/24/EC.
+With regard to industrial hygiene, we carry out activities to strengthen the monitoring and control of risk agents in the workplace, also through the implementation of targeted training programmes and through participation in working groups with national bodies for the preparation of reference guidelines on the subject.

 Emergency management is first and foremost about preparation.
 At the operational level, we have plans and procedures that define everyone's tasks, and we prepare appropriate means of response.
 At the central level, on the other hand, we provide support tools and structures, including the Eni Crisis Unit , which, through its transversal expertise, can provide a flexible contribution according to the specifics of the emergency.
 Emergency preparedness is regularly tested in exercises in which the ability to respond is assessed.

 Our procedures are integrated with national Civil Protection planning, with which we signed a four-year Memorandum of Understanding in November 2021.
 In particular, in Italy we have long participated in the activities of the Operational Committee for Civil Protection on the prevention, planning and management of emergencies arising from natural hazards, having adhered in 2008 to the Directive "Operational Guidelines for Emergency Management".
+In 2025, in collaboration with the Department of Civil Protection, a workshop was held on flood risk in Emilia-Romagna and, as part of the 'Io Non Rischio' campaign, which aims to raise awareness of meteorological, hydrological and seismic risks and provide best practices for their management, an information stand was set up at the Rome office.

 We constantly contribute to maintaining the highest safety standards at all stages of the product and asset life cycle.